gautami91/Gautami-Lad-Stout-Case-Study/README.md

 This repository contains two .ipynb files for each case study.
 Stout_casestudy1.ipynb is for 'Lending club loans dataset' for predicting interest rate.
 Stout_casestudy2.ipynb is solution for 'Customer orders data visualization'.
+Two pdf versions of each ipynb file are also attached.